FinleyMcIlwaine/hiobe-index/README.md

 HIOBE Index, and also generates some nice request traffic.

 Unfortunately, in a sick twist of fate, the HIOBE Index server application has been having some memory issues.
-In this portion of the workshop, we will analyse the HIOBE Index server application using `eventlog2html` and `ghc-debug`.
+You are invited to profile the `hiobe-server` application with tools such as `eventlog2html` and `ghc-debug` in order to figure out how to fix these issues.